pkurogerjs/sigcomm_2019/registration.md

 # {{ page.title }}
 Registration for the SIGCOMM 2019 main conference (including all its parallel events), workshops, and tutorials is managed via [a CVENT website](http://www.cvent.com/d/66q4fb/4W).
 Note that free registration for [the SIGCOMM 2019 hackathon](https://conferences.sigcomm.org/sigcomm/2019/hackathon.html) and [N2Women dinner](https://conferences.sigcomm.org/sigcomm/2019/n2women_dinner.html) will be available on the respective pages of the SIGCOMM 2019 website.
+Registration for APNet 2019 is managed via [its own website](https://conferences.sigcomm.org/events/apnet2019/registration.html).

 **To encourage workshop and tutorial participations, SIGCOMM 2019 provides a special registration option: workshop & tutorial (all).
 Participants who register for workshop & tutorial (all) can attend all the workshops and tutorials at SIGCOMM 2019.**